openknowledge-archive/dpr-api/README.md

 $ python manager.py populate
 ```

 Note: Be careful!
-Doing so **all** of you data will be erased. **Never, ever** run
+Executing commands above would erase all the data from database.
-`python manager.py dropdb` on production database like RDS or any other, unless you
+**Never, ever** run `python manager.py dropdb` on production database like RDS or
-are super confident what are you doing!
+any other, unless you are super confident what are you doing!

 ### Environment Configuration